NIRSpec MOS Recommended Strategies

 Duplicating the base pointing row, one can add a sub-shutter dither using the same MSA configuration by entering fractional shutter values in the Dispersion Offset or Cross-dispersion Offset column.
 Depending on the number of added nods, multiple new exposures may be created.
 In the case shown, a 3 Shutter Slitlet Nod Pattern was specified, hence there will be 3 exposures for each row of this table.

-Slit-stepping or Slitlet-stepping: Pseudo-IFU MOS observations
+Slit-stepping or slitlet-stepping in MOS mode: pseudo-IFU observations

-See Also: Long Slit MOS ObservationsCustom MOS Observations using the MSA Configuration Editor, NIRSpec TA Recommended strategies
+See also: Long Slit MOS Observations, Custom MOS Observations using the MSA Configuration Editor, NIRSpec TA Recommended strategies

 The slitlet-stepping strategy with TA Method = NONE may be considered as a last resort for crowded fields where MSATA is not possible.

-Examining MOS observation and MPT Plan results
+Examining the MOS observation and MPT Plan results

-See Also: NIRSpec MPT - Plans
+See also: NIRSpec MPT - Plans

 Plans generated in the MPT, or MOS observations turned into Plans can be examined in the MPT Plans tab.
 The latter process is described in the NIRSpec MPT - Plans article.
-Once in the Plans pane, MOS targets can be highlighted and the same targets will also become highlighted in other views ('MSA shutter view' and 'Collapsed shutter view').
-Make sure to first highlight or select one or more Plans, and one or more Pointings before highlighting the targets of interest.
+Once in the Plans pane, MOS targets can be highlighted and the same targets will also become highlighted in other views (e.g. "MSA shutter view" and "Collapsed shutter view").
+Make sure to first highlight or select one or more Plans, and then highlight one or more Pointings before highlighting the targets of interest.
 Also, clicking on a target in either the MSA Shutter View or the Collapsed Shutter View will highlight them in other views.
-See Figure 6.
+See Figure 7.

 Planning information about sources in the exposures can also be exported from MPT.
 From the APT menu, select File → Export → MSA Target Info (csv).

-Figure 6.
+Figure 7.
 Targets may be highlighted in an MPT Plan and will automatically become highlighted in other APT views

 Adding NIRCam or MIRI parallels

-See Also: Coordinated Parallel Dither Tables
+See also: Coordinated Parallel Dither Tables

 When adding NIRCam parallels to NIRSpec observations, the NIRSpec observations will typically drive the pointing selection.
 Dither patterns can be added for the NIRCam parallels to improve sampling in the images.
 The patterns are described in the article Coordinated Parallel Dither Tables.
 Some considerations concerning exposure time matching of the parallels and the Primary observations are described below.